hrgui/hrgui.github.io/src/pages/posts/preact.md

 In total, that would be **44.5 kb**, while Preact alone is just [4kB](https://bundlephobia.com/package/preact@10.10.2) minified and gzipped.
 That's a **10x** reduction!

-Note that I did not add [preact-compat](https://preactjs.com/guide/v10/switching-to-preact/), because for my use case in the blog, I don't need it.
+Note that I did not add [preact-compat](https://preactjs.com/guide/v10/switching-to-preact/), because for my use case in the website, I don't need it.

 There's also performance claims [that preact's faster](https://javascript.plainenglish.io/i-built-the-same-app-with-react-and-preact-here-are-the-differences-b0da382a6f72), but for what I have here, it is probably negligible.